brown-band/website/pages/scripts/2016-2017/fall/penn.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that’s the best band in the Ivy League, it’s the Brown University "believe us, everyone says so, watch how bigly we get" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that’s the best band in the Ivy League, it’s the Brown University “believe us, everyone says so, watch how bigly we get” BANNNDDDDDDDDDDD!

 Let’s face it folks, when Penn graduates its students, they’re not graduating their best.
 They’re bringing corruption to Wall Street.
 They’re bringing unqualified presidential candidates.
 They’re losers.
 And some, I assume, are good people.
 But I speak to the admission officers and they tell us what we’re getting.
 And it only makes common sense.
 It only makes common sense.
 They’re sending us not the right people.
 It’s coming from more than Penn.
 It’s coming from all over the Ivy League, and it’s coming probably— probably— from Harvard.
 But we don’t know.
 Because we have no protection and we have no competence, we don’t know what’s happening.
 And it’s got to stop and it’s got to stop fast.
 Watch now as the Band puts a stop to this nonsense and marches imperially.